 Relocating to a different city or state?
-Visit the veterinarian to make sure your pug is up-to-date on vaccinations and in good physical health.
+Visit the veterinarian to make sure your Lab is up to date on vaccinations and in good physical health.
 If he's prone to carsickness, stock up on his prescription medication so he'll have a comfortable car ride or flight to the new location.
-Ask your veterinarian if he can refer you to a veterinarian in your new area.
+Ask your veterinarian if he or she can refer you to a vet in your new area.

-If the previous owners had a dog, your pug may feel compelled to mark his new territory.
+If the previous homeowners had a dog, your Lab may want to mark his new territory.
 Before you move in, have the carpets cleaned to eliminate or reduce the scent of the other dog.
-This can also help get rid of any fleas that might be lurking, just waiting to pounce on your pug.
+This can also help get rid of any fleas that might be lurking, just waiting to pounce on your Lab.

-If possible, move your furniture in before you bring your pug to the new house.
+If possible, move your furniture in before you bring your Lab to the new house.
 He'll recognize the smell of your furnishings and feel more comfortable in the new place.
-When you bring him into the new house, take him first to his food and water dishes and show him his bed or doghouse.
+When you bring him into the new house, take him first to his food and water dishes, and show him his bed or doghouse.
 Then let him explore his new yard.
-Maintain his familiar routine as much as possible during the move and the subsequent unpacking.
+Maintain his old routine as much as possible during the move and the subsequent unpacking.